rudyasho/sehatikopiweb/README.md

    ```sh
    git clone <your-repo-url>
    ```
-2. Create a `.env.local` file in the root of the project and add your Firebase and Resend API keys.
+2. Create a `.env` file in the root of the project and add your Firebase and Resend API keys.
 You can get your Firebase web app config from the Firebase console.
    ```env
    # Firebase Client SDK Keys
    NEXT_PUBLIC_FIREBASE_API_KEY=AIzaSy...